Teen musician Allie Sherlock, a native of Co Cork, is on the rise to fame.

 That confrontation with Bieber aside, it has been another stellar year for the extremely talented Irish singer.

-She released her debut EP, self-titled EP this year, and has followed that up with a second EP already, called "A Part of Me."
+She released her debut EP, a self-titled EP in 2020, and has followed that up with a second EP already, called "A Part of Me."

 The Cork singer has additionally featured on a cover of The Cranberries hit "Dreams" alongside a number of prominent female Irish artists in support of domestic abuse victims and also made an appearance on the final episode of RTÉ's Home School Hub.